Justin Turner Player Props: Red Sox vs. Guardians

-After hitting .278 with a double, a home run, four walks and three RBI in his past 10 games, Justin Turner and the Boston Red Sox face the Cleveland Guardians (who will hand the ball to Shane Bieber) at 7:10 PM ET on Friday.
+Justin Turner -- batting .282 with a double, a home run, four walks and three RBI in his past 10 games -- will be in action for the Boston Red Sox against the Cleveland Guardians, with Zach Plesac on the hill, on April 29 at 4:10 PM ET.

 Justin Turner Game Info & Props vs. the Guardians